JefTek/msgraph-sdk-powershell/src/Users/Users/docs/v1.0-beta/New-MgUser.md

   - `[MySite <String>]`: The URL for the user's personal site.
 Returned only on $select.
   - `[Notifications <IMicrosoftGraphNotification[]>]`:
     - `[Id <String>]`: Read-only.
-    - `[DisplayTimeToLive <Int32?>]`: Sets how long (in seconds) this notification content will stay in each platform’s notification viewer.
-For example, when the notification is delivered to a Windows device, the value of this property is passed on to ToastNotification.ExpirationTime, which determines how long the toast notification will stay in the user’s Windows Action Center.
+    - `[DisplayTimeToLive <Int32?>]`: Sets how long (in seconds) this notification content will stay in each platform's notification viewer.
+For example, when the notification is delivered to a Windows device, the value of this property is passed on to ToastNotification.ExpirationTime, which determines how long the toast notification will stay in the user's Windows Action Center.
     - `[ExpirationDateTime <DateTime?>]`: Sets a UTC expiration date and time on a user notification using ISO 8601 format (for example, midnight UTC on Jan 1, 2019 would look like this: '2019-01-01T00:00:00Z').
 When time is up, the notification is removed from the Microsoft Graph notification feed store completely and is no longer part of notification history.
 Max value is 30 days.
     - `[GroupName <String>]`: The name of the group that this notification belongs to.
 It is set by the developer for the purpose of grouping notifications together.
     - `[Payload <IMicrosoftGraphPayloadTypes>]`: payloadTypes